IN THIS GUIDE

 There are a great many benefits to making a rain garden, which will catch rainfall runoff from a roof or driveway.

-One of the benefits is that the moist soil and rich planting within it can be great for wildlife.
+One of the benefits is that the moist soil and rich planting within it can be great for wildlife. [source]

-The idea is that water from gutters or hard surfaces are directed into a basin or dip created in the soil, which is filled with organic material and planted up with plants which tolerate periods of wet and periods of dry conditions.
+The idea is that water from gutters or hard surfaces are directed into a basin or dip created in the soil, which is filled with organic material and planted up with plants that tolerate periods of wet and periods of dry conditions.

 This feature can be a habitat for a range of species, and if you choose the right plants, can provide wildlife with food and other resources too.